 Research, the mother of all ideas

-This is the part in the UX creation process is the place where miracles happen.
+This is part of the UX creation process and is the place where miracles happen.

 For the most part, the designer gets told by the product creator that they need to do some project research.
 Then begins the long but exciting process of customer research.

 For Example, if the product being created is an online marketplace specifically for shoes, the designer would go around asking people about the difficulties they face in buying shoes online.
 They would then try to imagine an ideal user experience and chalk it out as wireframes and prototypes.

 Research empowers the UX Designer to pinpoint the center elements required for the Minimum Viable Product (basically the principal emphasis of an item being created) and to begin making some underlying changes based upon the findings.

 All in all, the research stage is the point at which you find out about the scope of the product, learn about the creator of the product (their values and ideas), and what the customers want from your product, at last.
 You may also read about graphic typography design here!

 Not unlike a design plan, a wireframe is a two-dimensional skeletal diagram of a site page or application.
 Wireframes give a reasonable outline of the page structure, design, data engineering, client stream, usefulness, and expected practices.
 As a wireframe typically addresses the basic idea of the UX, styling, shading, and designs are kept to a very less point.
 You may also learn about universal design in hci here!